wavebeem/wavebeem.com/src/drafts/review-mina-the-hollower/index.md

 come back and kill them.
 Yeah, like they'll grab the bones off the ground so you can't just run by and get them back.

+Each screen is densely populated with enemies, to the point of making the pacing exhausting.
+And to make matters worse, there's no map in this game!
+(Aside:
+Apparently you can get a high level "island map" but that's not the same thing).

 Healing is probably the worst aspect of this game, though.
 You have "vials" which need to be filled with "plasma" to heal.
 You generate plasma primarily by damaging enemies.
 Sure, in Bloodborne you had the "rally" system where attacking